apify/actor-whitepaper/README.md

 it successfully to thousands of real-world use cases in many business areas, well beyond the domain of web scraping.

-Drawing on our experience,
+Drawing on this experience,
-we're now releasing this specification of the actor programming model, in a hope to make it a new open standard, and to help community to more effectively build and ship software automation tools, as well as encourage new implementations of the model in other programming languages.
+we're releasing this specification of the actor programming model to the public, in a hope to make it a new open standard, and to help community to more effectively build and ship software automation tools, as well as encourage new implementations of the model in other programming languages.

-### Basic concept
+### Overview

-Actors are serverless programs running in the cloud, best suited for execution of batch operations.
+Actors are serverless programs running in the cloud.
 They can perform anything from simple actions such as filling out a web form or sending an email, to complex operations such as crawling an entire website, or removing duplicates from a large dataset.
 Actors can run as short or as long as necessary, from seconds to hours, even infinitely.

-Basically, actors are Docker images that additionally have:
+Basically, actors are programs packaged as Docker images, which accept a well-defined JSON input, perform an action, and optionally produce a well-defined JSON output.

+Actors have the following elements:
+- **Dockerfile** which specifies where is the actor's source code, how to build it, and run it
 - **Documentation** in a form of README.md file
 - **Input and output schemas** that describe what input the actor requires, and what results it produces
 - Access to an out-of-box **storage system** for actor data, results, and files
-- **Metadata** such as the actor name, description, author and version
+- **Metadata** such as the actor name, description, author, and version

-The documentation and input/output schemas are the key ingredients that make it possible for people to easily understand what the actor does, enter the required inputs both in user interface or API, and integrate the results of the actor into their other workflows.
+The documentation and the input/output schemas make it possible for people to easily understand what the actor does, enter the required inputs both in user interface or API, and integrate the results of the actor into their other workflows.
-Actors can easily call and interact with each other, enabling building more complex tools on top of simple ones.
+Actors can easily call and interact with each other, enabling building more complex systems on top of simple ones.

 The actors can be published
 on the [Apify platform](https://apify.com/store), which automatically generates a rich website with documentation and a practical user interface, in order to encourage people to try the actor right away.
-The platform takes care of securely hosting the actors' Docker containers and scaling the computing, storage and network resources as needed, so neither actor developers nor the users need to deal with the infrastructure.
+The Apify platform takes care of securely hosting the actors' Docker containers and scaling the computing, storage and network resources as needed, so neither actor developers nor the users need to deal with the infrastructure.
 It just works.